intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 kubectl port-forward svc/ambassador -n kubeflow 8080:80 &
 ```

-The cloudshell web preview button looks like and should be at the top of your cloudhsell web interface
+The cloudshell web preview button looks like and should be at the top of your cloudshell web interface

 ![image of cloudshell webpreview button](./imgs/web_preview.png)